SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: SMART-MC

+Suppose the treatment sequence for the $k$-th patient is denoted as $\bm{Y}_k = \{(Y_{k,1}, \dots, Y_{k,t_k})\}$, where $Y_{k,t} \in \{1, \dots, N\}$, additionally characterized by patient-specific covariates $\bm{X}_k$.
+Under the Markov assumption, where transitions depend only on the current treatment state and covariates, the full likelihood for the entire patient cohort is given by: The Markov formulation reflects clinical practice where treatment decisions at each visit are primarily driven by the patient’s current disease status, treatment response, side-effect profile, and updated clinical information, rather than the entire historical treatment sequence.
+This assumption has been widely used in modeling treatment switching patterns in chronic disease management, including MS \citep{Wolfson1985, Das2023MsiCOR}, where longitudinal treatment dynamics often exhibit memoryless or partially memoryless properties once covariates are properly incorporated.
+Moreover, the multiplicative likelihood structure reflects the independence across patients and the conditional independence of transitions across time under the Markov framework, allowing for efficient likelihood-based estimation.

-Note that, due to our proposed constraints of fixing the $l_2$ norm of $\bm{\beta}_{u,v}$ to be 1, the likelihood becomes a function of parameters that can be expressed as a collection of spherically constrained unit vectors.
-Another important consideration is that, the rare transition-based adjustment discussed in Subsection \ref{smart} renders the likelihood function to be non-concave (verified later on).
-Thus, maximization of \eqref{likelihood} calls for a global optimization algorithm tailored to maximize the multi-modal function of parameters given by a collection of unit spheres, which we specifically develop in the following section, named Multiple Spherically Constrained Optimization Routine (MSCOR).
+Due to our constraint of fixing the $\ell_2$ norm of each $\bm{\beta}_{u,v}$ to 1, and the non-concavity of \eqref{likelihood} (as discussed later), maximizing it requires a global optimization algorithm capable of maximizing a multi-modal function defined over a collection of unit spheres, which we develop in the following subsection.
 A visual illustration of SMART-MC is shown in Figure \ref{SMART_concept}.
+Due to space limitations, the simulation study assessing the performance of SMART-MC is presented in Section C of the supplementary material.